Omoshlawi/the-colony/README.md

 # Creating new app

 To Create new app run

 ```shell
 yarn create expo apps/newoapp
 ```

+Remember to add `import 'react-native-reanimated';` to root `_layout.tsx` to make anomation available to app

 ## Code snippets

 1. react native useApi